 When are the test dates and registration deadlines?

 The MCAT is administered multiple times from late January through early September, and offered at hundreds of test sites in the United States, Canada, and around the world.
-You may take the exam up to three times in one calendar year.
+You may take the exam up to three times in one calendar year, and no more than seven times in a lifetime.
 For more info on test dates and registration deadline, please visit the MCAT website at www.aamc.org.

 How is the MCAT scored?

 The MCAT is scored for each of the four sections individually.
 The sections consisting of multiple choice questions are first scored right or wrong resulting in a raw score.
 Note that wrong answers are worth the same as unanswered questions so ALWAYS ANSWER ALL THE QUESTIONS even if you are not sure of certain answers.
-The raw score is then converted to a scaled score ranging from 1 (lowest) to 15 (highest).
-The scores are scaled to ensure that the same proportion of individual marks within each section (i.e. 1-15) are given year to year.
-The essay is scored by two readers on a scale of 1 (lowest) to 6 (highest).
-The combined scores from the two essays (2 to 12 out of 12) are then converted to a scale ranging from J (lowest) to T (highest).
-The scores for each section and a cumulative score (i.e. a maximum of 45T) are reported to you, the schools you designate and, with your permission, to your undergraduate advisor.
+The raw score is then converted to a scaled score ranging from 118 (lowest) to 132 (highest).
+The scores are scaled to ensure that the same proportion of individual marks within each section are given year to year.
+The scores for each section and a cumulative score (i.e. a maximum of 528) are reported to you, the schools you designate and, with your permission, to your undergraduate advisor.
 Every MCAT includes a small number of questions which will not be scored.
 These questions are either used to calibrate the exam or were found to be either too ambiguous or too difficult to be counted.
 So if you see a question that you think is off the wall, unanswerable or inappropriate, it could well be one of these questions so never panic!

 How many times can I take the MCAT?

-According to the Association of American Medical Colleges, you may do the exam essentially as often as you wish to a maximum of 3 times per year.
+According to the Association of American Medical Colleges, you may take the exam a maximum of 3 times per year, and no more than 7 times in a lifetime.
 Subsequently, the medical school to which you would apply may evaluate the most recent score; evaluate only the highest individual and/or set of scores; evaluate an average of the sets of scores, or consider all scores equally and note the improvements.